 - Remove cupcakes from fridge and use a spoon to spread ganache over the top of each.
 Chill until set.

-- For the white writing across the top, mix 2 tbsp of leftover coconut cream filling with remaining 2 tbsp powdered Swerve until smooth.
+- For the white writing across the top, mix 2 tablespoon of leftover coconut cream filling with remaining 2 tablespoon powdered Swerve until smooth.